LiamPattinson/luaconfig/README.md

 cfg.set("x",6);
 ```

+The lifetime of a Lua State depends uniquely on its encapsulating `Config` class.
+Copying is not permitted, but they may be moved.

 ### The Setting class

 Tables are accessible using the class `Setting`.
 These provide similar get/set functions as `Config`, though they provide lookup relative to a table rather than global scope and also allow integer indexing.
 For example, if we modify our Lua script to include the following: